Thomas Wong, PhD

 Physics

-Prior to joining Creighton, Tom was a postdoctoral researcher at the University of Texas at Austin under Dr. Scott Aaronson.
-Before that, he was a postdoctoral researcher at the University of Latvia under Dr. Andris Ambainis.
-Tom earned his PhD in theoretical physics from UC San Diego in 2014 under the guidance of Dr. David Meyer, and his dissertation was selected as the best thesis in the Division of Physical Sciences.
-Before that, he graduated from Santa Clara University in 2008, triple majoring in physics, computer science, and mathematics while minoring in urban education.
+Prior to joining Creighton, Tom was a postdoctoral researcher in computer science at the University of Texas at Austin under Dr. Scott Aaronson.
+Before that, he was a postdoctoral researcher in computer science at the University of Latvia under Dr. Andris Ambainis.
+Tom earned a PhD in theoretical physics from UC San Diego under Dr. David Meyer, and his dissertation was selected as the best thesis in the Division of Physical Sciences.
+Tom graduated from Santa Clara University, triple majoring in physics, computer science, and mathematics while minoring in urban education.

 While in graduate school, Tom designed, built, and programmed a photo booth, which he turned into a successful business.
 While in undergrad, Tom interned for IBM for two years, where he created a system to manage test software for enterprise disk storage systems.

-Finally, as an Eagle Scout, Tom enjoys backpacking and the outdoors.
+As an Eagle Scout, Tom enjoys backpacking and the outdoors.
 He also plays guitar, renovates homes, and enjoys open source software.
+He also serves on the editorial board of Quantum Information Processing, a quantum computing journal published by Springer Nature.

 Research Focus